ReneValjaots/Ac.Ratings/README.md

 3. When prompted, choose to replace the existing empty file.
 4. Restart the application.
 The engine information for all Kunos cars will now be displayed.

+## Optional: In-Game LUA App

+If you want to rate cars directly in-game, you can install the optional [Ratings Manager Lua app](https://github.com/ReneValjaots/Ac.Ratings.Lua) for Assetto Corsa.
+To install:

+1. Download `ratings_manager_lua.zip` from the latest release.
+2. Extract the zip file.
+3. Copy the included `apps` folder into your Assetto Corsa root directory.

 ## Screenshots

 ![blackmode_home](https://github.com/user-attachments/assets/ad964909-a73f-44d0-8e85-7de38a9cd48a)